Ensembl/ensembl-hive/docs/advanced_usage/continuous_pipelines.rst

 There are two main strategies for running different instances of a workflow -- i.e. running the same workflow with different starting data.
-One method, probably more commonly used, is to instantiate a new eHive database with init_pipeline.pl for each new run.
+One method, probably more commonly used, is to instantiate a new eHive database with :ref:`init_pipeline.pl <script-init_pipeline>` for each new run.
 Another method is to seed a new job into an existing pipeline database.
 In the second case, the seeded job will start a new parallel path through the pipeline.